Recovered Territories: Pomerania

 The Pomeranian (Western Pomeranian) parts of the Recovered Territories came under Polish rule several times from the late 10th century on, when Mieszko I acquired at least significant parts of them.
-Mieszko's son Bolesław I established a bishopric in the Kołobrzeg area in 1000–1005/07, before the area was lost again.
+Mieszko's son Bolesław I established a bishopric in the Kołobrzeg area in 1000–1005/1007, before the area was lost again.
 Despite further attempts by Polish dukes to again control the Pomeranian tribes, this was only partly achieved by Bolesław III in several campaigns lasting from 1116 to 1121.
 Successful Christian missions ensued in 1124 and 1128; however, by the time of Bolesław's death in 1138, most of West Pomerania (the Griffin-ruled areas) was no longer controlled by Poland.
 Shortly after, the Griffin Duke of Pomerania, Boguslav I., achieved the integration of Pomerania into the Holy Roman Empire.
 The easternmost part of later Western Pomerania (including the city of Słupsk) in the 13th century was part of Eastern Pomerania, which was re-integrated with Poland, and later on, in the 14th and 15th centuries formed a duchy, which rulers were vassals of Jagiellon-ruled Poland.
-Over the following centuries Western Pomerania was largely Germanized, although a small Slavic Polabian minority remained.
-Indigenous Slavs and Poles faced discrimination from the arriving Germans, who on a local level since the 16th century imposed discriminatory regulations, such as bans on buying goods from Slavs/Poles or prohibiting them from becoming members of craft guilds.
+Over the following centuries, Western Pomerania was largely Germanized, although a small Slavic Polabian minority remained.
+Indigenous Slavs and Poles faced discrimination from the arriving Germans, who, on a local level since the 16th century, imposed discriminatory regulations, such as bans on buying goods from Slavs/Poles or prohibiting them from becoming members of craft guilds.
 The Duchy of Pomerania under the native Griffin dynasty existed for over 500 years, before it was partitioned between Sweden and Brandenburg-Prussia in the 17th century.
 At the turn of the 20th century there lived about 14,200 persons of Polish mother-tongue in the Province of Pomerania (in the east of Farther Pomerania in the vicinity of the border with the province of West Prussia), and 300 persons using the Kashubian language (at the Łeba Lake and the Lake Gardno), the total population of the province consisting of almost 1.7 million inhabitants.
 The Polish communities in many cities of the region, such as Szczecin and Kołobrzeg, faced intensified repressions after the Nazis came to power in Germany in 1933.

 Gdańsk, Lębork and Bytów

 Gdańsk was a principal seaport of Poland since the Middle Ages.
-From the mid-15th to the early 18th century it was the largest city of Poland.
+From the mid-15th to the early 18th century, it was the largest city in Poland.
 Lost by Poland in the Second Partition in 1793.